Harisudhan5/AI-Blogger-Agent/README.md

 ## Usage
 The Agent can create a blog which is uptodate and prescise the long contexts and therby provides final blog in a html format.
 It uses DuckDuckGo Search to browse online to get the latest trends without being outdated and also uses gemini flash model via API to structure the contents iteratively.

+You can also make use of the jupiter notebook main.ipynb instead of python files.

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.